- Non-small cell lung cancer treatment

-Treatment for stage IIIA non-small cell lung cancer (NSCLC) may include radiation therapy, chemotherapy, surgery, or some combination of these.
+Treatment for stage IIIA non-small cell lung cancer (NSCLC) may include radiation therapy, chemotherapy (chemo), surgery, or some combination of these.
 For this reason, planning treatment for stage IIIA NSCLC will often require input from a medical oncologist, radiation oncologist, and a thoracic surgeon.
 Treatment options will depend on the size of the tumor, where it is located in your lung, which lymph nodes it has spread to, your overall health, and how well you are tolerating treatment.

-For patients who can tolerate it, treatment usually starts with chemotherapy, with or without radiation therapy.
+For patients who can tolerate it, treatment usually starts with chemo, sometimes combined with radiation therapy.
 Surgery may be an option after this if the doctor thinks any remaining cancer can be removed and the patient is healthy enough.
 (In some cases, surgery may be an option as the first treatment.)
-This is often followed by chemotherapy, and possibly radiation therapy if it hasn’t been given before.
+This is often followed by chemo, and possibly radiation therapy if it hasn’t been given before.